COVID-19: Risk factors for progression to severe infection

 • Adults and Children

-Patient cohorts considered at highest risk from COVID-19 and to be prioritised for treatment with nMABs.
 The following patient cohorts were determined by an independent advisory group commissioned by the Department of Health and Social Care (DHSC).
-This list has been updated by DHSC on 5th April 2023 and can be found here.
+This list has been updated by DHSC on 5th April 2023 and has been reproduced below.
+More information on the background to the update can be found here: Higher risk patients eligible for covid-19 treatments independent advisory group report.

 Risk factors for progression to severe COVID‑19 in adults defined by the independent advisory group commissioned by the Department of Health and Social Care (June 2023).